madeleineforbes/gwenbell.com/belongings.md

 Belongings
 ==========

-2 May 2013 • In a recent in person meeting, someone asked if I'd be willing to bring back my belongings list.
-I didn't realize until then how inspirational people (or at least a person!) find(s) it.
+2 May 2013 • In a recent in person, someone asked if I'd be willing to bring back my belongings list.
+I didn't realize until then how inspirational people (or a person!) find(s) it.
 I brought it back at her request.

+I'm now based in Brooklyn, New York, so in addition to what's on this list, I have two blankets, some sheets and a mattress.
+I also have several tall white candles.

-Things you should know going in. *1* I'm not compensated when you buy things on the list.
-For now, my brand reppin' for cash days are over. *2* If that status changes, I'll be explicit in telling you. *3* I don't own a storage unit.
++ **1** I'm not compensated when you buy things on the list.
+For now, my brand reppin' for cash days are over.
++ **2** If that status changes, I'll be explicit in telling you.
++ **3** I don't own a storage unit.

 <hr />